mimblewimble/grin-rfcs/text/0000-atomic-swaps.md

 In the refund transaction, Alice (with locked Grin funds) will reveal her secret `nA` to allow Bob to recover his locked funds on the other chain.

-In the main transaction, Bob and Alice create a multisignature Grin transaction which reveals Bob's secret `nB` to Alice.
+In the `Grin Success` transaction, Bob and Alice create a multisignature Grin transaction which reveals Bob's secret `nB` to Alice.
 Alice can then recover the funds locked on the other chain.

 Atomic IDs are identifiers used to derive atomic secrets using the keychain.
 Atomic IDs are formatted as follows: